boekenbox/gitbook-beta/trading-strategy-options/regular-strategies-spot-trading/bollinger-bands-ta.md

 Buy settings are the primary trigger for buy orders.
 These parameters control the execution of buy orders when using `BBTA` as buy method.

+Take Buy is only available for Gunbot Standard and higher.

 ### Buy enabled

 {% tabs %}